Kate Crawford: Writing and speaking

-In 2019 she was the inaugural holder of the AI & Justice visiting chair at École Normale Supérieure in Paris, in partnership with Fondation Abeona.
 She published a book Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence through Yale University Press in 2021.
 Her article, "Artificial Intelligence Is Misreading Human Emotion", was shortlisted for The Bragg UNSW Press Prize for Science Writing in 2022.

+Crawford was an inaugural Cybernetic Imagination Resident from 2022-2023 and spoke at the launch of this program.
+She completed a collaborative research-art project, Calculating Empires: A Genealogy of Technology and Power since 1500 in this time.